system-transparency/system-transparency/README.md

 * print minimal output: `console=ttyS0,115200`

 ## u-root shell
 By setting `ST_LINUXBOOT_VARIANT=full` in `run.config` the LinuxBoot initramfs will contain a shell and u-root's core commands (https://github.com/u-root/u-root/tree/stboot/cmds/core) in addition to stboot itself.
 So while stboot is running you can press `ctrl+c` to exit.
-You are then droped into a shell and can inspect the system and use u-roots core commands.
+You are then dropped into a shell and can inspect the system and use u-roots core commands.

 ## Remote Debugging Using the CPU Command
 In order to do extensive remote debugging of the host, you can use u-root's cpu command.
 Since the stboot image running on the host has much fewer tools and services than usual Linux operating systems, the `cpu` command is a well suited option for debugging the host remotely.
 It connects to the host, bringing all your local tools and environment with you.

-You need to set `ST_LINUXBOOT_VARIANT=debug` in `run.config` in order to include the cpu deamon into the LinuxBoot initramfs.
+You need to set `ST_LINUXBOOT_VARIANT=debug` in `run.config` in order to include the cpu daemon into the LinuxBoot initramfs.

 The cpu command (the counterpart to the daemon) should be installed on your system as part of the toolchain.
 Try to run it: